JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7997 days**.

-And here is a just a random fact -  **Uranus? winter and summer seasons last the equivalent of 21 Earth years**.
+And here is a just a random fact -  **The first toilet tank ever seen on television was on Leave it to Beaver**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)